tairo/STEMDu/README.md

 Features of STEM Du ATmega328 (Nanoboard AG based)
 --------
 - Arduino Uno/Duemillanove compatible board to be able to be used with Arduino IDE 1.0.5
-- Using Nanoboard AG PCB and minor modification (Use ATmega328, FUSE for motor circuit and external battery feature)
+- Using Nanoboard AG PCB and minor modification (Use ATmega328, minor modification for motor circuit and external battery feature)
 - Compatible with MIT Scratch sensor board and can be used with modified version of MIT Scratch 1.4 on Windows/MacOSX/Linux.
 - Initially has DC Motor driver and can control 2 motors maximum.